 If you don’t like your results, what you were thinking first?

 Seeing candy can be a trigger for overeating if you’ve struggled with an eat-repent-repeat cycle.
 It can set off a chain reaction of thoughts and feelings, conflict and struggle, and sometimes overeating.
-And it all starts with a thought.

 - Oh no!
 If I start eating it, I won’t be able to stop!